scenery-io/stallion/README.md

 ## Usage

+To send scripts to Cavalry the Stallion script panel needs to be open in Cavalry.
+After the extension is installed the Stallion script should be available in Cavalry via `Scripts > Stallion`.

-The extension exposes the following commands to the Command Palette (`View > Command Palette`).
+The VSCode extension exposes the following commands to the Command Palette (`View > Command Palette`).

 1.  ### `Send To Cavalry`